NERVA & SafeSport

-Athletes: Is It OK?
+- Athletes: Is It OK?
 You’ve heard your parents and coaches talk about abuse and misconduct, but what does that mean?
-Click here for a pdf that discusses situations to help you determine if something that happens to you or a teammate is ok, or if you should tell another adult.
-Not Sure If Something’s Okay.pdf
+Click here for a PDF that discusses situations to help you determine if something that happens to you or a teammate is ok, or if you should tell another adult: Not Sure If Something’s Okay

-Grooming Behaviors: We can recognize sexual predators through an observable pattern of behaviors, known as grooming behaviors.
+- Grooming Behaviors: We can recognize sexual predators through an observable pattern of behaviors, known as grooming behaviors.
 Alone, many of these behaviors or similar behaviors may occur without these behaviors being part of a grooming process.
 While we want to closely examine any behaviors that may constitute grooming, it does not necessarily mean that the individual is a sexual predator.
 Nonetheless, here are a few things to look for.
-Click here for a pdf on Grooming Behaviors
+Click here for a PDF to learn more: Grooming Behaviors

 If you have questions, want to disclose an incident or just need someone to talk with, SafeSport can help.

-The USA Volleyball SafeSport website has more information and some great videos for players to learn about safety.
+- USA Volleyball & SafeSport Webpage: You can find more information, resources, and helpful videos for players to learn about safety.

-The Minor Athlete Abuse Prevention Policies (MAAPP) outline training requirements and limit one-one-one interactions with minor athletes.
+- Minor Athlete Abuse Prevention Policies: The Minor Athlete Abuse Prevention Policies (MAAPP) outline training requirements and limit one-one-one interactions with minor athletes.
 The policies were updated and effective Sept.
 1, 2021.
-Click Here to visit the USAV MAAPP page.

-For coaches, volunteers, and others who work directly with young athletes. s toolkit will help you recognize, prevent, and respond to emotional and physical abuse and misconduct in your sport activities and environments.
-Click here for the toolkit pdf
+- Emotional & Physical Abuse & Misconduct Toolkit: For coaches, volunteers, and others who work directly with young athletes.
+This toolkit will help you recognize, prevent, and respond to emotional and physical abuse and misconduct in your sport activities and environments.